 Screenrights’ 2022 Cultural Fund will open for applications on Friday 4 February, when the annual focus will also be announced.

 Make sure you’re signed up to our e-newsletter to stay up-to-date.

 Focus 2021: NEW TEAMS

 Screenrights’ 2021 Cultural Fund closed for applications at 5pm AEST, Wednesday 28 April.
-The successful recipients will be announced in August.
-The 2021 focus is New Teams.
+The successful recipients were announced on 11 August.
+The 2021 focus was New Teams.

 The Screenrights Cultural Fund supports projects that foster the creation and appreciation of screen content in Australia and New Zealand.
 Now in its fourth year, the Fund awards up to $50,000 per initiative, with a total funding pool of $250,000 available in 2021.
-Screenrights awarded three projects in 2018, four projects in 2019, and a record seven projects in 2020.
+Screenrights awarded three projects in 2018, four projects in 2019, and a record seven projects in 2020 and 2021.

 The Screenrights Cultural Fund is not a development or production fund.
 For development or production funding opportunities, we suggest checking out your regional screen or arts funding bodies.